Frequently Asked Questions

 Do you need a meal at the wedding?
 I promise not to crash the top table (!) but I do ask to be fed a hot meal at the wedding.
 Wedding days tend to be physically demanding for the photographer and the chance to have some food and sit down for a bit before the evening kicks off is very much needed!
 I tend to recharge best around people so sitting with guests is great.
 I also get to know people better and this can lead to some fun shots on the dance floor later as people are even more relaxed around me.
 If sitting with guests isn’t possible I’m fine with a suppliers meal in the bar.

 Do you work regularly with a videographer?
-Yes, Pete from First Light and I work together regularly at weddings.
-He has a very similar style to me covering what happens in a documentary way.
+Yes, Luke and Abi from Homegem work with me sometimes at weddings.
+They have a very similar style to me covering what happens in a documentary way.
+I shot their wedding a few years ago too!

 What happens if you are ill on our wedding day?
 Thankfully I’ve never been too ill on a wedding day not to photograph it before.
 I really would need to be at death’s door to not make it to your wedding day.
 A cold or flu wouldn’t put me off!
 If the worst comes to the worst and for some reason I am unable to attend then I am part of a large network of photographers across the South East of the UK and I’m confident another great photographer could step in.

 What will you wear to our wedding?
 Speedos… not really.
-I’ll try and blend in best I can on the wedding day and normally wear a shirt, smart shoes and smart trousers.
+I’ll try and blend in best I can on the wedding day and normally wear a shirt, smart shoes and smart trousers (sometimes a bowtie!)

 Are you covered by insurance?
 Yes I have full public liability and personal indemnity insurance up to the value of £1,000,000(!)
 I have all my equipment insured too.